Yŏngŭijŏng: Changes in the role

-Until April 1436, the 18th year of Sejong the Great's reign, Chwaŭijŏng and Uŭijŏng concurrently served as Panijosa (判吏曹事) and Panbyeongjosa (判兵曹事) respectively, so that they governed personnel affairs of yangban (the literary and military nobility).
+Until April 1436, the 18th year of Sejong the Great's reign, Chwaŭijŏng and Uŭijŏng concurrently served as Panijosa (判吏曹事) and Panbyeongjosa (判兵曹事) respectively, so that they governed personnel affairs of the yangban (the literary and military nobility).

 Yŏngŭijŏng continued to exist as an honorary post, and so only managed to contemplate and adjust diplomatic documents or re-examine the cases of condemned people.

 However, when Hwang Hŭi was appointed as "Yŏngŭijŏng pusa" in that same year, Sejong modified the government system to strengthen the power of Chŏngsŭng from the Six Ministries centered system.
 With the reform, Sejong noted that a situation in which three highest senior advisors could not participate in the state affairs contravened the original intention to have them as the high state councillors.

-During the reform, Six Ministries conferred with State Council regarding the responsibilities of each minister.
-State Council discussed legitimacy of the issues, and then reported to the king.
-After receiving an approval from the king, State Council returned to Yujo to enact the assigned affairs.
-As a result, Yŏngŭijŏng came to participate more actively in the representative work as the head of State Council.
-However, other ministerial duities, such as those of the ministries Ijo (Ministry of Personnel) and Pyongjo (Ministry of Military Affairs) to implement personnel management, Pyongjo's mobilization of soldiers, Hyŏngjo (Ministry of Punishments)'s right to handle all criminals other than condemned people, were still directly operated by the related ministers.
+During the reform, Six Ministries conferred with the State Council regarding the responsibilities of each minister.
+The State Council discussed the legitimacy of the issues and then reported to the king.
+After receiving an approval from the king, the State Council returned to Yujo to enact the assigned affairs.
+As a result, Yŏngŭijŏng came to participate more actively in the representative work as the head of the State Council.
+However, other ministerial duties, such as those of the ministries Ijo (Ministry of Personnel) and Pyongjo (Ministry of Military Affairs) to implement personnel management, Pyongjo's mobilization of soldiers, Hyŏngjo (Ministry of Punishments)'s right to handle all criminals other than condemned people, were still directly operated by the related ministers.

 When Prince Suyang usurped the place of his nephew, King Danjong, the function of Yŏngŭijŏng was relegated to its previous powerless position.
 This was because when the King Sejo was still a prince, his actions were greatly restricted by his political rivals, Yŏngŭijŏng, Hwangbo In and Chwaŭijŏng, Kim Chongsŏ.
-So during the reigns of King Seongjong and Jungjong, there were several proposals to restore the former powers of State Council, but those suggestions were not implemented.
+So during the reigns of King Seongjong and Jungjong, there were several proposals to restore the former powers of the State Council, but those suggestions were not implemented.

 Major affairs of the state were discussed when Bibyeonsa was established in 1558 (during the 10th year of King Myeongjong's reign).
 The three High Councillors attended meetings only as "Tojejo" (Supreme Commissioner).
-So the power of Yŏngŭijŏng tended to be increased or decreased, depending on the political atmosphere of the times, such as the degree of the king's power, the relationship between State Council and Six Ministries, the establishment of the Border Defense Council, the later administration of Kyujanggak (the Royal Library), the conflicts between political parties, and the advancement of "in-law government", among others.
+So the power of Yŏngŭijŏng tended to be increased or decreased, depending on the political atmosphere of the times, such as the degree of the king's power, the relationship between the State Council and Six Ministries, the establishment of the Border Defense Council, the later administration of Kyujanggak (the Royal Library), the conflicts between political parties, and the advancement of "in-law government", among others.
 Regardless, the title "Yŏngŭijŏng" continued as the apex in the bureaucratic system throughout the entire Joseon period.